JosePizarro3/NERxiv/docs/howtos/configure_retrieval_models.md

 ## Understanding Similarity Scores

 The retriever computes cosine similarity between embeddings.
-Scores range from -1 to 1:
+Scores range from -1 to 1, and in absolute value:

 - **0.7-1.0**: Very relevant
 - **0.5-0.7**: Moderately relevant